 The Vin D’Orange (Sparkling Citrus) Vermouth (produced by Poe Wines) is a very unique offering for Napa Valley.
 Samantha remembers being impressed by a vermouth made by one of her friend’s who was a chef at Chez Panisse in Berkeley where they used to serve it as an aperitif.
 According to Samantha that vermouth was delicious but was fairly unstable and would start fermenting again after a few days.
 She changed the recipe somewhat and made it properly this time.
 300 pounds of Seville Orange pulp/peels were processed by hand to make this; the grape source was Chardonnay from Mendocino County.
 Aromatically it shows notes of orange peel, a musky component and pine needle.
 Somewhat sweet there is bit of a lift from being slightly carbonated.
 There is a noticeable but pleasant bitterness (which we don’t mind) on the finish.
 Sold in 375’s.

 Matthew calls his wines “Rare Creatures” each one different from the other, limited production wines with personalities based on terroir and each unique fermentation.
-The 2015 Chenin Blanc underwent a slow 8 months of primary fermentation.
+The 2015 Forlorn Hope Chenin Blanc underwent a slow 8 months of primary fermentation.
 Aromas of citrus blossom and lime lead to a palate that is somewhat rounded and creamy in nature.
-Balanced with both citrus and apple – good acidity and very lively.
-Nice food wine although it certainly is quite tasty by itself.
+Balanced with both citrus and apple good acidity; this is a very lively showing.
+It is an ideal food wine although it certainly is quite tasty by itself.

 Looking to combine lunch with your tastings?
 You can do so – Outland has partnered with nearby Morimoto Restaurant to provide a special lunch to be paired with a flight of your choice.
 Allow at least 24 hours advance notice.